 Basically, the novel opens on the main protagonist, Isserley.
 This is Scarlett Johannson’s character in the film—except in the movie, Johannson’s character isn’t given a name (more on that later).
 Isserley is an alien who has been altered to look like a human.
 This new skin causes her quite a bit of pain (the aliens give huge breasts so she can be attractive to men they’re trying to capture, but she still performs her job dutifully.

 Her job?
 To hunt for humans in the Scottish Highlands.
 To her alien race, the meat of humans—which are known to these aliens as “vodsel”—is a delicacy.
 In particular, she hunts for well-muscled men and brings them back to a meat-processing farm for consumption.
 In order to determine a man’s…uh, eatability?
 She spends time with each man in her car.
 And if the man is desirable, she injects them with a drug and takes them back to the farm.

 Isserley starts to have reservations about her job after meeting an alien named Amlis, who saw it as cruel to eat humans.
 Not only does she start to agree with Amlis about the alien race’s treatment of humans, but she’s attracted to Amlis because he is interested in her—a far cry from the alien elite who simply want to use her figure to attract men to the meat farm.

 While driving, Isserley is unwillingly stopped by a hitchhiker, whose pregnant wife is giving birth.
-The couple needs a ride to the hospital.
-And because Isserley now has conflicts about killing humans, she agrees to help them instead of killing them.
+The man needs a ride to the hospital where his wife is going through labor.
 During the trip, the man discusses death, and how he believes that when we die we come back to exist on Earth in some other form.